Impact of stratification mechanisms on turbulent characteristics of stable open-channel flows: Results and Discussions

 In the study of atmospheric boundary layers, it has been deemed beneficial to normalize the flow spectra with quantities that appear in MOST.
 As demonstrated in \citet{kaimal1994}, the so-called pre-multiplied spectra at different stability parameters $y/L$ all collapse in the inertial subrange, where the decay rate follows a $-2/3$ slope, but bifurcate in the smaller wave numbers.
-Fig. \ref{fig:spectrvcompareL} shows the pre-multiplied spectra at the stability parameter $y/L=0.09$ for all stratified flow cases except for \textit{Case III,VI} which have too weak surface fluxes.
+Fig. \ref{fig:spectrvcompare}b shows the pre-multiplied spectra at the stability parameter $y/L=0.1$ for all stratified flow cases except for \textit{Case III,VI}, which have very weak surface fluxes.
 The spectra of \textit{Case I,II}, which differ in their setup only by the small strength of ambient stratification imposed in \textit{Case II}, overlap each other nearly perfectly.
-This demonstrates that the small magnitude of ambient stratification in \textit{Case II} has negligible effect on the vertical velocity fluctuations, in agreement with the velocity variance profile displayed in Fig. \ref{fig:Nhcomparevv}.
-We observe that the spectra at the same stability do not collapse perfectly onto each other as predicted in \citet{kaimal1994}, which may be attributed to the relatively small Reynolds number $Re=360$ and narrow inertial ranges of the flows studied here; Fig. \ref{fig:spectrvcompareL} indicates that the inertial range with $-2/3$ decay of pre-multiplied spectral energy gets reduced with increasing stability.
-It is also possible that stability parameter $y/L$ may not be sufficient to explain the spectra when multiple stratification mechanisms are in play.
+This demonstrates that the small magnitude of ambient stratification in \textit{Case II} has negligible effect on the vertical velocity fluctuations, in agreement with the velocity variance profile displayed in Fig. \ref{fig:statmeanvfluc}b.
+We observe that the spectra at the same stability collapse onto each other to a good degree, but not as perfectly as predicted in \citet{kaimal1994}.
+The small deviations in spectra may be attributed to the relatively small Reynolds number $Re=360$ and narrow inertial ranges of the flows studied here.

-To obtain a visual insight into how stable stratification affects the flow structure, we present in Fig. \ref{fig:Nhufluc} the instantaneous streamwise velocity fluctuations on a horizontal plane that is $y^+=150$ away from the bottom surface for select stratified configurations and the initial neutral flow.
-As we observe from the figures, the flow fields of all stratified configurations display contiguous turbulence without laminar patches, as suggested by their streamwise velocity spectra which posses an inertial range following Kolmogorov scaling as shown in Fig. \ref{fig:spectrvcomparey}.
-Thus, according to the classification by \citet{mahrt2014}, all the flows belong to the weakly stable category.
-We recall that some of our stratified cases exhibited a strong deviation from the MOST, which has usually been assumed to be unique to very stable regime with global intermittency.
-However, our simulations show that disagreement with MOST is possible even when stratified turbulence is contiguous and falls within the weakly stable regime.